What Is a Transfer of Equity? Process & Explanation

 A transfer of equity is a change in the co-ownership of a property.
 You might arrange a transfer of equity if:

-A transfer of equity is where you change the ownership status of your property.
+A transfer of equity is when you change the ownership status of your property.
 This might be appropriate if you marry and want to add your spouse as a co-owner, for example.
-Or, on the other hand, if you purchased the property with a partner and the relationship later ends, the terms of the separation might involve one party being removed as an owner.
+Or, on the other hand, if you purchased the property with a partner and the relationship later ends, the terms of the separation might require one party to be removed as an owner.

 What is equity?